-The common people are observant and talkative!
+The common people are inquisitive and observant.

 I alone am depressed and melancholy.

-But I alone am obstinate and low.
+But I alone am stubborn and low.

-I alone am a stranger
+I alone am different from people,

-From ancient times till now
+From antiquity till now

-How do I know the all-father?
+How do I know the source of all?

 Truly, because the sage embraces the one

-He is the touchstone of the world.
+He is the measure of the world.

 Selfless, he sees; therefore, he is bright.